IASIKO/bg/README.md

 To run this project locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/IASIKO/bg`
-2. Navigate to the project directory: `cd bg`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm start`